visioncortex/SymCode/symcode/Readme.md

 1. `SymcodeGenerator` To generate a Symcode image for a given Symcode representation

-1. `Debugger` For use in development to help visualizing the pipeline stages
+1. `Debugger` For use during development to help visualizing the pipeline stages